MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: Acknowledgments

 \section{Acknowledgments}

-We thank CERN for the LHC's successful Run-1 operation, as well as the support staff from our institutions without whom MoEDAL could not be operated.
+We thank CERN for the LHC's successful operation, as well as the support staff from our institutions without whom MoEDAL could not be operated.
 We acknowledge the invaluable assistance of particular members of the LHCb Collaboration: G. Wilkinson, R. Lindner, E. Thomas and G. Corti.
 In addition we would like to recognize the valuable input from W-Y Song and W. Taylor of York University on HECO production processes.
 Computing support was provided by the GridPP Collaboration, in particular by the Queen Mary University of London and Liverpool grid sites.
-This work was supported by grant PP00P2\_150583 of the Swiss NSF; by the UK Science and Technology Facilities Council, via the grants, ST/L000326/1, ST/L00044X/1, ST/N00101X/1, ST/P000258/1 and ST/T000759/1; by the Generalitat Valenciana via a special grant for MoEDAL and via the projects PROMETEO-II/2017/033 and PROMETEO/2019/087; by MCIU / AEI / FEDER, UE via the grants, FPA2017-85985-P, FPA2017-84543-P and PGC2018-094856-B-I00; by the Physics Department of King's College London; by NSERC via a project grant; by the V-P Research of the University of Alberta (UofA); by the Provost of the UofA); by UEFISCDI (Romania); by the INFN (Italy); by the Estonian Research Council via a Mobilitas Plus grant MOBTT5; by a National Science Foundation grant (US) to the University of Alabama MoEDAL group; and, by the National Science Centre, Poland, under research grant 2017/26/E/ST2/00135 and the Grieg grant 2019/34/H/ST2/0070.
+This work was supported by grant PP00P2\_150583 of the Swiss NSF; by the UK Science and Technology Facilities Council, via the grants, ST/L000326/1, ST/L00044X/1, ST/N00101X/1, ST/P000258/1 and ST/T000759/1; by the Generalitat Valenciana via a special grant for MoEDAL and via the projects PROMETEO/2019/087, CIPROM/2021/054 and CIPROM/2021/073; by MCIU / AEI / FEDER, UE via the grants PGC2018-094856-B-I00, PID2020-113334GB-I00 and PID2021-122134NB-C21; by the Physics Department of King's College London; by NSERC via a project grant; by the V-P Research of the University of Alberta (UofA); by the Provost of the UofA); by IFA (Romania); by the INFN (Italy); by the Estonian Research Council via a Mobilitas Plus grant MOBTT5; by a National Science Foundation grant (US) to the University of Alabama MoEDAL group; and, by the National Science Centre, Poland, under research grant 2017/26/E/ST2/00135 and the Norwegian Financial Mechanism for years 2014-2021, grant DEC-2019/34/H/ST2/00707.